Shushanik enjoys sharing recipes of dishes from her home country. She also likes discovering new dishes and sharing them with her readers.

 - Put the pan on the stove and cook on medium until the water boils.

 - Wait for 2-3 minutes to get soft-boiled eggs, and 10–15 minutes to get hard-boiled eggs.

 - Once the eggs are ready, put them under cold water—that will allow eggs to cool faster and will also save you time when taking off the shell.
 That's because submerging eggs into cold water right after boiling makes cleaning eggs easier.

 Advice and Warnings

-- To make shell come out easier, crack it a little bit and submerge the egg into the cold water for 3-5 minutes.
+- To make the shell come off easier, crack it a little bit and submerge the egg into the cold water for 3–5 minutes.

 - Use hard-boiled eggs for making stuffed eggs or egg sandwiches.

 - Don't overcook eggs.
-That can lead to the appearance of green shade around the yolk, because it contains iron and sulfur.
-That will not change the taste, but will decrease the healthy properties of the yolk.
+That can lead to the appearance of a green shade around the yolk because it contains iron and sulfur.
+That will not change the taste but will decrease the healthy properties of the yolk.